![]() |

 40/US 421/NC 150 approaching the I-74/Beltway construction zone.

-east on West Mountain Street approaching bridges being built to carry
+heading east on West Mountain Street approaching bridges being built

-bridge looking back from church parking lot on the old alignment of
+the bridge looking back from church parking lot on the old alignment

-West Mountain Street, showing support structures for bridges largely
+of West Mountain Street, showing support structures for bridges

 complete grading of the I-74 lanes going on south of the bridges.

-tracks showing bridge crossing both the tracks and the new alignment
+railroad tracks showing bridge crossing both the tracks and the new

 A closer look at the